oncework/codeexpander/README.md

 `CodeExpander` is a cross-platform cloud synchronization development tool for developers that includes input enhancement(`Text expander`), `code snippet management`.
 It saves and manages text or script snippets that require repeated input and can be expanded automatically by setting abbreviations.

-All snippets can be synchronized to the clip management of `Localization`,` Github`, `码云` platform, with unlimited public / private clips, grouping, cloud synchronization, online editing, and sharing with others.
+All snippets can be synchronized to the snippets management of `Localization`,` Github`, `码云` platform, with unlimited public / private snippets, grouping, cloud synchronization, online editing, and sharing with others.

 ![](./uploaded/map-main-01.png)